Results of the Work – 9/26/18

 Hey Brothers and Sisters in Christ,

-So thanks for your prayers for the ministry and for evangelism yesterday if you had a moment.
-God truly blessed.
+So thanks for your prayers for the ministry and for evangelism if you had a chance today God blessed the work.

 In Him,